StackStorm/st2docs/docs/source/rbac.rst

 Applying RBAC
 ~~~~~~~~~~~~~

-As a StackStorm administrator and on a box with StackStrom installed run -
+As a |st2| administrator and on a box with StackStrom installed run -

 .. sourcecode:: bash

     st2-apply-rbac-definitions

-This command will sync up the StackStorm RBAC state with file system state.
+This command will sync up the |st2| RBAC state with file system state.
 Only after running this command does
-StackStorm know of the latest changes to RBAC permission grants.
+|st2| know of the latest changes to RBAC permission grants.

 Validation
 ~~~~~~~~~~

-Lets take what we have achieved for a spin using the StackStorm CLI.
+Lets take what we have achieved for a spin using the |st2| CLI.

 1. Setup Authentication token.